3 Days in Fort Myers Itinerary (Plus Travel Tips)

 There is also an Interpretive Center, which can be great to visit with kids.
 For a more unique experience, you can even consider doing a Wet Walk, where you will actually be guided inside the water!

-Fort Myers Travel Tip: While in the area, you can grab lunch at The Boathouse Bar and Grille Fort Myers.
+Travel Tip: While in the area, you can grab lunch at The Boathouse Bar and Grille Fort Myers.
 They are an outdoor bar and eatery right on the marina and even have a pool.
-They open at 11 AM.
+They open at 11 AM and I loved the vibes here.

 Admission: Free to visit.
 Parking fee $1 per hour or $5 for the day.
 Make sure to go to the blue meter to pay and put the ticket in your car window.